Baserow consists of two main components:

 from django.contrib.auth import get_user_model from baserow.core.handler import CoreHandler User = get_user_model() user = User.objects.get(pk=1) group = CoreHandler().create_group(user, name='Example group')

-future it is going to be possible to invite extra users to a group.
-Every user in the
+the future it is going to be possible to invite additional users to a group.
+Every user

-group has access to all the applications within that group.
-Unfortunately it is not yet
+in the group has access to all the applications within that group.
+Unfortunately it is

-possible to add extra users because the live collaboration feature has to be
+not yet possible to add more users because the live collaboration feature has to be

 implemented first.
 Groups can easily be created, edited and deleted via the